line/line-bot-sdk-java/lab1.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9BOHT-vpUVs/0.jpg)](https://www.youtube.com/watch?v=9BOHT-vpUVs)

-1. In the LINE@ Manager, go to the Bot Settings page, which can be found under “Settings” on the side menu
+1. In the LINE@ Manager, go to the `Messaging API Settings` page, which can be found under “Settings” on the side menu
-1. To reply to messages using webhooks, select Allow for “Use webhooks” under “Request Settings”
+1. To reply to messages using webhooks, select Allow for “Use webhooks” under “Request Settings”.
+Make sure your `Auto Reply Message` is left as `Don't allow` to avoid the default greeting message.

 #### Channel Console